chakrab/suturf.com/README.md

-# Suturf.com Ancillary file
+# Suturf.com ancillary files
-This github repository will be for all suturf.com files
+This github repository will host most projects and files that are discussed in blogs located at http://www.suturf.com/.